 I miss being a hero in my own eyes.

 In most ways, it is probably healthier to realize the limitations of life.
 To learn that I can’t fly and that it wasn’t really me doing that on the movie screen is healthy.
-But, there is something wonderful about that world I lived in as a child.
+But there is something wonderful about the world I lived in as a child.
 A world with no limits.
 A world where everyone loved me.
 A world where pain was reserved for the middle portion of a TV Show or Movie and was sure to be transcended by the end.
 But, that isn’t life.
 In life, there are limits and challenges.
 There are people who you thought loved you that you learn don’t.
 Sometimes the pain doesn’t get easily resolved at the end of the show… you have to learn to live with it.